 Recently, generalizations of the AdS/CFT correspondence to theories with non-relativistic scaling symmetry have been studied.
 In particular, many condensed matter systems have critical points with non-relativistic scale invariance \cite{Eagles:1969zz, Nozieres:1985zz, O'Hara:2002zz, Regal:2004zza, Bartenstein:2004zza}.
 Some of these systems have Lifshitz or Schr\"odinger symmetry \cite{Hornreich:1975zz, Mehen:1999nd, Ardonne:2003wa}.
 Moreover, the hydrodynamics of charge and energy in such systems may be interesting as has been argued recently for the case of cold fermions at unitarity, \cite{fu}, other strongly correlated systems, \cite{zaa} and graphene, \cite{gra}.

 Holographic techniques have been generalized to geometries with Lifshitz or Schr\"odinger symmetry in connection with applications to condensed matter systems \cite{Son:2008ye, Balasubramanian:2008dm, kachru, taylor, Guica:2010sw, cgkkm, gk1}.
 In particular, in \cite{cgkkm, gk1, gk2}, all quantum critical holographic scaling theories with a $U(1)$ symmetry respecting translation invariance and spatial rotation invariance were classified in terms of three scaling exponents.
-Two of them $(z,\theta)$ appear in the metric while another exponent, which is referred to as $\zeta$ in \cite{cgkkm, gk1, gk2}, appears in the profile of the $U(1)$ gauge field. \footnote{This charge exponent control the anomalous scaling of the charge density, even if it is conserved, has also been introduced independently in \cite{hartong-obers} and was studied in more detail in \cite{G1} and \cite{karch}).
-The reason for the existence of anomalous charge exponent despite conservation is the RG running of the bulk coupling for charged degrees of freedom.} The exponent $z$ is the Lifshitz (dynamical) scaling exponent, and $\theta$ is the hyperscaling violation exponent, \cite{gk1,sh}.
-Even though such theories have been studied intensively many of the aspects are still unclear and, in particular, hydrodynamics with Lifshitz scaling symmetry is not fully understood.
+Two of them $(z,\theta)$ appear in the metric while another exponent, $\psi$ appears in the profile of the $U(1)$ gauge field (it is referred to as $\zeta$ in \cite{cgkkm, gk1, gk2}). \footnote{This charge exponent controls the anomalous scaling of the charge density, even though charge is conserved.It has been also introduced independently in \cite{hartong-obers} and was studied in more detail in \cite{G1} and \cite{karch}.
+The reason for the existence of an anomalous charge exponent despite conservation is the RG running of the bulk coupling for charged degrees of freedom.} The exponent $z$ is the Lifshitz (dynamical) scaling exponent and $\theta$ is the hyperscaling-violation exponent, \cite{gk1,sh}.
+Even though such theories have been studied intensively, many aspects are still unclear and in particular, hydrodynamics with Lifshitz scaling symmetry is not fully understood.